apache/paimon/docs/content/concepts/basic-concepts.md

 {{< hint info >}}

 Partition keys must be a subset of primary keys if primary keys are defined.
+If you need cross partition upsert (primary keys not contain all partition fields), you should use [Dynamic Bucket]({{< ref "concepts/primary-key-table#dynamic-bucket">}}) mode.

 {{< /hint >}}